MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/dual-write-troubleshooting-party-gab.md

 You might receive error messages when you upgrade the Party and Global Address book solution from 2.4.0155 to later versions.

 The party and global address book functionality was part of the dual-write orchestration package when it was released for preview in January and February 2021.
-Based on customer feedback, the functionality was released at General Availability as a separate package.
+Based on customer feedback, the functionality was released for General Availability as a separate package.
 As a separate package, the functionality is optional.
-If you are using the preview version of the dual-write orchestration package that contains party and global address book functionality then you need to uninstall the dual-write orchestration solutions or reset the Dataverse environment and get the latest packages.
+If you are using the preview version of the dual-write orchestration package that contains party and global address book functionality, then you need to uninstall the dual-write orchestration solutions or reset the Dataverse environment and get the latest packages.

 The Party and Global Address Book package contains the following solutions.